sidward14/gan-lab/README.md

   </p>
   <br>

-By default (see config.py), the image grid above is saved periodically during training into the working directory of config.py (into the ./gan_zoo/samples folder) every 1000 iterations.
+By default (see [config.py](./gan_zoo/config.py)), the image grid above is saved periodically during training into the "./gan_zoo/samples" directory every 1000 iterations.

 ### StyleGAN Example: